CurveDocs/curve-resources/docs/crv-token/crv-basics.md

 * On the main UI here: [**https://dao.curve.fi/inflation**](https://dao.curve.fi/inflation).

-* In the [emissions calculator](./crv-tokenomics.md#emissions-calculator) in these resources by looking at the statistics for today.
+* In the [supply calculator](./crv-tokenomics.md#supply-calculator) in these resources by looking at the statistics for today.

 * The [**on-chain contract**](https://etherscan.io/address/0x14139EB676342b6bC8E41E0d419969f23A49881e) (`0x14139EB676342b6bC8E41E0d419969f23A49881e`) which shows the circulating supply, net of locked or otherwise vested tokens.